 7. How does the European Semester Influence Employment Policies in Central and Eastern Europe?

-Mario Munta is a Lecturer of Public Policy and EU Public Policy at the Faculty of Political Science, University of Zagreb, Croatia.
+Mario Munta is a assistant professor in public policy and EU public policy at the Faculty of Political Science, University of Zagreb, Croatia.